Leaf History, Family Crest & Coats of Arms

 - Dennis Leaf who sailed to Pennsylvania in 1865

-Leaf Settlers in Australia in the 19th Century
+Leaf Settlers in West Indies in the 17th Century

 Contemporary Notables of the name Leaf (post 1700) +